TL;DR

 ScalaHosting Pros

-• Automated backup with 7 restore points
+- Automated daily backups with seven restore points

 ScalaHosting Cons